RumbleKAT/myhome2/README.md

 ## Deploy to Vercel

 With `vercel.json` included you can deploy using the Vercel CLI.
+The entry point exports a handler function so Vercel can invoke NestJS as a serverless API.

 ```bash
 vercel --prod